-The Sanitation / Recycling Division of the Department of Public Works is responsible for the collection of garbage, recycling, bulk and service for dumpster rentals.
-Please see municipal calendar (pdf) for pick up and holiday schedule, or refer to the weekly local newspaper or Comcast channel 20 for pick up schedules.
+The Sanitation / Recycling Division of the Department of Public Works is responsible for the collection of garbage, recycling, bulk, and service for dumpster rentals.
+Please see the municipal calendar for pick-up and holiday schedules, or refer to the weekly local newspaper or Comcast channel 20 for pick-up schedules.

 Garbage / Recycling

-Exceptions to the north & south collection rules: All of Broadway and the “Wall St. Section” located south of Broad, west of Norwood, north of Wall & east of Oakwood follow “North of Broadway” rules.
+All of Broadway and the "Wall St. Section" located south of Broad, west of Norwood, north of Wall, and east of Oakwood follow "North of Broadway" rules.

 Household Battery Disposal

-Effective immediately, due to changes in recycling procedures enacted by Monmouth County, the City of Long Branch will no longer require recycling common carbon-zinc and alkaline household batteries (AAA, AA, A, C, D, 9-volt, single use and rechargeable).
-These batteries should now be disposed with regular household or commercial trash.
+Effective immediately, due to changes in recycling procedures enacted by Monmouth County, the City of Long Branch will no longer require recycling common carbon-zinc and alkaline household batteries (AAA, AA, A, C, D, 9-volt, single-use, and rechargeable).
+These batteries should now be disposed of with regular household or commercial trash.